When it comes to the No.1 Olympic sport, AW has been the world’s premier source of news, results, features and training advice since 1945

 In May 2015, AW was bought by The Great Run Company, helping to secure the future of the publication well into its eighth decade.

-The official HQ of AW is in London, but the magazine’s army of reporters and photographers are more likely to be seen at the coalface – interviewing athletes and coaches.
+The official HQ of AW is in Hampshire, but the magazine’s army of reporters and photographers are more likely to be seen at the coalface – interviewing athletes and coaches.
 This means AW is pretty much trackside at every major meeting – and a great many minor events too.